benkeen/birdsearch.org/README.md

 - improve loading speed of species panel
 - E.SET_MAP_TYPE
 - browsers that don't support geolocation (or user says nope)
-- examine searches + confirm we're not duplicating requests
-- bug.
-Searching for a location that returns no results on the immediate map, but can be zoomed out to see one.
-Needs to automatically zoom out to an appropriate zoom level.
 - check that doing a second "Search nearby" doesn't re-request the user's location.
 - translate Map, Satellite on google maps [localize entire map...? custom buttons...?]
 - num reported should have nice formatting for thousands

 ### looking at:
 - zoom problem on duplicate searches
-- should auto-zoom out to show at least 1 result.
+- should auto-zoom out to show at least 1 result

 ##### Bugs
 - search for Manaus.
 Why isn't it centered?